|Planning Time||a few weeks|

 |Group Size||as large as possible|

 The actual materials for the protest (from posters to pills) don’t take much time to put together, though if you order the pills online you will have to wait for shipping.
-To make your protest a success, however, enough time must be alloted for publicity.
+To make your protest a success, however, enough time must be allotted for publicity.
 This can take from two weeks to a couple months, depending on your goals.
-This is the perfect event to coordinate with other science or human rights groups with, though coordination takes time.
+This is the perfect event to coordinate with other science or human rights groups, though coordination takes time.
 There are also special event permits to obtain usually, which can take anywhere from a couple weeks to the day of depending upon your area.
-The most important thing is to have a sizable crowd of people, as a protest that is too small (as in, a couple people) makes you seem like more of a minority rather than a movement.

-It’s also possible to coordinate with skeptic groups from other universities.
+It’s also possible to coordinate with skeptic groups from other universities or within the community.
 Email/call them early and often.
 If a group joins you, write it into a press release, etc. It’s all about momentum!

-6. After the protest, release post-event press releases and post your videos to youtube!
+- After the protest, release post-event press releases and post your videos to YouTube!
+Send photos to [email protected] or submit a Brag It Up, which can earn your group free books or other materials.